This deck is confidential. Enter the access code to continue.

 Timing

-MIT and Harvard produced Cursor ($50B), Etched ($5B), Liquid AI ($2.7B), and Suno ($2.5B) in the last 3 years.
-The next wave is already in our cohorts.
+MIT and Harvard produced Cursor ($50B), Suno ($5B+), Etched ($5B), and Liquid AI ($2.7B) in the last three years.
+Several teams in our current cohort are building toward similar trajectories.

 When anyone can build software, the advantage shifts to teams with proprietary research, deep domain expertise, and technical moats.
 MIT and Harvard have the deepest concentration of that talent in the world.